zhaozhixu/LightNet/docs/Documentation/Intermediate-Representation.md

     }

-If the above code is saved in `example.json`, executing the following command will gives `print1`'s message:
+If the above code is saved in `example.json`, executing the following command will give `print1`'s message:

     $ lightnet example.json
     tensor2: